USTCkwh/BotSTAR/README.md

-# BotMT
+# BotMAR
-Implementation for the paper: Multi-View Alignment in Generative Graph Self-Supervised Learning with Hybrid Tuning for Social Bot
+Implementation for the paper: **BotMAR: Aligned Mask-View Pretraining and Robust Dual-Brandch Tuning for Social Bot Detection**

 ### Dataset Preparation